zeranecatamco/Student-Webpages/3rd-period/Johnathan-R/README.md

 A showcase of featured projects

-Links to my GitHub and résumé
+Links to my GitHub and Repository

 A responsive design for various screen sizes